maxpolaczuk/player_performance/Player_form (1).md

 #Machine Learning-RNN's and LSTM

-The first half of this blog discussed what we wanted to know and how we could estimate this.
+The first half of this blog discussed what we wanted to know and an example of how we could estimate this.
 Namely- player form, and the equation defined just above.
 This works fine if you want to go back and have historical evidence of a players form: all you do is plug in the required variables of each game and you get out a number.
 In fact, you can do this for a player whole history and get a trend over time.

 How can one make money out of this?
 In particular, how are we able to estimate what a players form will be *before* the game has happened?
 This is the vital and having a good estimate *before* the fact is key to improving your insight as to what the outcome of a game should be and thus improving your payoffs the long-run.
 The solution to future estimation of form is where Machine Learning coming in; specifically an extension of Recurrent Neural Networks (RNN)-the Long-Term Short-Term (LSTM) model.

-RNN's:
+**RNN's:**
+Before we can talk about LSTM, we need to cover the superset of models that they belong to